 The following FAQ's cover all the basics:

 - Testosterone Research versus Testosterone Myths - I address most major myths surrounding T levels, ejaculation, abstinence and what is really behind the benefits men experience.
-Contains several studies and commentary explaining their significance.
+Contains studies and commentary explaining their significance.

-- Has too much masturbation decreased my testosterone levels? - It is highly unlikely, but you may want to read it anyway.
+- Has too much masturbation decreased my testosterone levels? - It is highly unlikely, but you may want to read this anyway.

 Before you read those links, here's a comment from a recovering user (a medical professional) advising a slow rebooter who was concerned that he might have low testosterone: